susanBuck/notes/07_WordPress/09_Customizations.md

 ## Customize Theme
-* Clear out widgets for minimal look ala *Appearance :: Widgets*
+* Clear out any remaining widgets for a minimal look via *Appearance :: Widgets*
 * Upload a header via *Appearance :: Header* <http://making-the-internet.s3.amazonaws.com/wp-graphics-by-liz-header.png>
-* Uncheck *Show header text with your image.*
+* While still in the theme editor, under *Header Image* uncheck *Show header text with your image.* and remove the Tagline.
-* Set background color to white via *Appearance :: Background*
+* Set background color to white via the *Colors* option.